LoopKit/loopdocs/docs/operation/loop/open-loop.md

 ### Glucose Prediction

-Pay attention to the prediction in the **[Glucose Chart](../../loop-3/displays-v3.md#glucose-chart){: target="_blank" } **.
+Pay attention to the prediction in the [Glucose Chart](../../loop-3/displays-v3.md#glucose-chart){: target="_blank" }.
 Practice with the user interface while you manually control your insulin delivery.
 Compare the recommended insulin after entering carbs for a familiar meal.
 If you do not understand the predictions or recommendations, do not enable <code>Closed Loop</code>.
 You may need to adjust settings or learn more about how the app works.
 The *Loop* app tries to keep predicted glucose in the Correction Range and, more importantly, above your Glucose Safety Limit.

 There's a lot to learn and understand.
 New loopers may need to adjust the following Therapy Settings, typically in this order: